Coacher/vim-virtualenv/README.md

     If it is set and virtualenv is not activated, then simply adjust the `g:virtualenv_directory` variable.

-* Do not re-activate virtualenv when $VIRTUAL\_ENV variable is set.
+* Do not reactivate virtualenv when $VIRTUAL\_ENV variable is set.
-    Reason: in this case virtualenv has already been activated, therefore we cannot re-activate it properly, i.e. save the _original_ values of `sys.path` and `$PATH` variables.
+    Reason: in this case virtualenv has already been activated, therefore we cannot reactivate it properly, i.e. save the _original_ values of `sys.path` and `$PATH` variables.
 If you know what you are doing, you can use `virtualenv#force_activate($VIRTUAL_ENV)`.